markshperkin/LabelingSoftware/README.md

 3. First click to start the segment.
 Second click to end the segment
 4. Press *undo* to remove last segment
 5. Once done, press *save* and *export*
+6. Press *home* to select a new sample

 ## Thesis Project